raemadeline/css-for-engineers/articles/4_flex.md

 ## Displays

 A commonly used property in CSS is `display`.
 This specifies how the element is displayed (if it is shown at all).
-By default, the display value is either `block` or `inline`, depending on the element (inline elements are things like `a`s, `p`s, `span`s, etc, and block elements are things like `div`s and `form`s)
+By default, the display value is either `block` or `inline`, depending on the element (inline elements are things like `a`s, `img`s, `span`s, etc, and block elements are things like `div`s and `form`s)

 There is also `display: inline-block`, which treats the element as `inline`, but the element can have a defined width and height, which `inline` elements cannot do on their own.

 To hide an element, you set it to `display: none`, this will remove the element from the page.
 The difference between `display: none` and `opacity: 0` (both of which hide the element) is that changing `opacity: 0` maintains the space the element takes up, whereas `display: none` does not.
-The element will take up no space.
+The element will take up no space. `visibility: hidden` does the same thing as `opacity: 0`, but the element won't show up in the tab order and it won't respond to events (click, keypress, etc).

 For a demo of each of these `display`s, see this [codepen demo](http://codepen.io/raemadeline/pen/NNybrP)